Far side of the Moon: Further survey missions

 The far side of the Moon, with Mare Marginis and Mare Smythii visible, photographed by Apollo 16 in 1972.
 It is much more cratered than the near side of the Moon.

 On 26 April 1962, NASA's Ranger 4 space probe became the first spacecraft to impact the far side of the Moon, although it failed to return any scientific data before impact.

 The first truly comprehensive and detailed mapping survey of the far side was undertaken by the American uncrewed Lunar Orbiter program launched by NASA from 1966 to 1967.
 Most of the coverage of the far side was provided by the final probe in the series, Lunar Orbiter 5.

 The far side was first seen directly by human eyes during the Apollo 8 mission in December, 1968.
 Astronaut William Anders described the view:

 "The backside looks like a sand pile my kids have played in for some time.
 It's all beat up, no definition, just a lot of bumps and holes."

-It has been seen by all 24 men who flew on Apollo 8 and Apollo 10 through Apollo 17, and photographed by multiple lunar probes.
+It has been seen directly by all 24 men who flew on Apollo 8 and Apollo 10 through Apollo 17 and the three men and one woman on Artemis II, and photographed by multiple lunar probes.
 Spacecraft passing behind the Moon were out of direct radio communication with the Earth, and had to wait until the orbit allowed transmission.
 During the Apollo missions, the main engine of the Service Module was fired when the vessel was behind the Moon, producing some tense moments in Mission Control before the craft reappeared.

 Geologist-astronaut Harrison Schmitt, who became the last to step onto the Moon, had aggressively lobbied for Apollo 17's landing site to be on the far side of the Moon, targeting the lava-filled crater Tsiolkovskiy.
 Schmitt's ambitious proposal included a special communications satellite based on the existing TIROS satellites to be launched into a Farquhar–Lissajous halo orbit around the L2 point so as to maintain line-of-sight contact with the astronauts during their powered descent and lunar surface operations.
 NASA administrators rejected these plans on the grounds of added risk and lack of funding.

 The idea of utilizing the Earth–Moon for a communications satellite covering the Moon's far side has been realized, as China National Space Administration launched the Queqiao relay satellite in 2018.
-It has since been used for communications between the Chang'e 4 lander and Yutu 2 rover, which successfully landed in early 2019 on the lunar far side, and ground stations on the Earth.
+It has since been used for communications between the Chang'e 4 lander and Yutu-2 rover, which successfully landed in early 2019 on the lunar far side, and ground stations on the Earth.
 L2 is proposed to be "an ideal location" for a propellant depot as part of the proposed depot-based space transportation architecture.